Selecting a language will automatically trigger the translation of the page content.

 Amount of compensation

-The statutory allowance is calculated on the basis of the gross wages prior to the dismissal.
+The statutory allowance is calculated on the basis of wages raw prior to termination.

 The allowance may not be less than one fourth of the month's salary per year of service.